solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     }
     ```

-1. Within the ``foreach`` block, add the following line of code to asynchronously create a document and save the result of the creation task to a variable:
+1. Within the ``foreach`` block, add the following line of code to asynchronously create an item and save the result of the creation task to a variable:

     ```csharp
-    ResourceResponse<Document> result = await client.CreateDocumentAsync(collectionLink, transaction);
+    ItemResponse<Transaction> result = await transactionContainer.CreateItemAsync(transaction);
     ```

-    > The ``CreateDocumentAsync`` method of the ``DocumentClient`` class takes in a self-link for a collection and an object that you would like to serialize into JSON and store as an item within the specified collection.
+    > The ``CreateItemAsync`` method of the ``CosmosContainer`` class takes in an object that you would like to serialize into JSON and store as an item within the specified collection.

 1. Still within the ``foreach`` block, add the following line of code to write the value of the newly created resource's ``id`` property to the console:

     ```csharp
-    await Console.Out.WriteLineAsync($"Document Created\t{result.Resource.Id}");
+    await Console.Out.WriteLineAsync($"Item Created\t{result.Resource.id}");
     ```

-    > The ``ResourceResponse`` type has a property named ``Resource`` that can give you access to interesting data about a item such as it's unique id, time-to-live value, self-link, ETag, timestamp,  and attachments.
+    > The ``ItemResponse`` type has a property named ``Resource`` that can give you access to the item instance resulting from the operation.

 1. Your **Main** method should look like this:

     ```csharp
     public static async Task Main(string[] args)
     {
-        using (DocumentClient client = new DocumentClient(_endpointUri, _primaryKey))
+        using (CosmosClient client = new CosmosClient(_endpointUri, _primaryKey))
         {
-            await client.OpenAsync();
-            Uri collectionLink = UriFactory.CreateDocumentCollectionUri(_databaseId, _collectionId);
+            var database = client.GetDatabase(_databaseId);
+            var peopleContainer = database.GetContainer(_peopleCollectionId);
+            var transactionContainer = database.GetContainer(_transactionCollectionId);
             var transactions = new Bogus.Faker<Transaction>()
+                .RuleFor(t => t.id, (fake) => Guid.NewGuid().ToString())
                 .RuleFor(t => t.amount, (fake) => Math.Round(fake.Random.Double(5, 500), 2))
                 .RuleFor(t => t.processed, (fake) => fake.Random.Bool(0.6f))
                 .RuleFor(t => t.paidBy, (fake) => $"{fake.Name.FirstName().ToLower()}.{fake.Name.LastName().ToLower()}")
                 .RuleFor(t => t.costCenter, (fake) => fake.Commerce.Department(1).ToLower())
                 .GenerateLazy(100);
-            foreach(var transaction in transactions)
+            foreach (var transaction in transactions)
             {
-                ResourceResponse<Document> result = await client.CreateDocumentAsync(collectionLink, transaction);
+                ItemResponse<Transaction> result = await transactionContainer.CreateItemAsync(transaction);
-                await Console.Out.WriteLineAsync($"Document Created\t{result.Resource.Id}");
+                await Console.Out.WriteLineAsync($"Item Created\t{result.Resource.id}");
             }
         }
     }
     ```

     > As a reminder, the Bogus library generates a set of test data.
 In this example, you are creating 100 items using the Bogus library and the rules listed above.
-The **GenerateLazy** method tells the Bogus library to prepare for a request of 500 items by returning a variable of type **IEnumerable<Transaction>**.
+The **GenerateLazy** method tells the Bogus library to prepare for a request of 100 items by returning a variable of type **IEnumerable<Transaction>**.
 Since LINQ uses deferred execution by default, the items aren't actually created until the collection is iterated.
 The **foreach** loop at the end of this code block iterates over the collection and creates items in Azure Cosmos DB.

 1. Save all of your open editor tabs.